sepehr/drupal-recently-viewed/README.txt

 Description
 ===========
 The module tracks recently viewed nodes for both anonymous and authenticated users.
-Providing an API function for other modules to get a list of recently views items and also this by itself defines a configurable "recently viewed items block" but you might want to enable the "recently_viewed_views" submodule which provides a customised default View to benefit the endless flexibility of Views.
+It provides an API function for other modules to get a list of recently views items and also defines a configurable "recently viewed items" block.
+You might want to make use of the recently_viewed_views submodule which provides a customised default View to benefit the endless flexibility of Views.

 Recommended Modules